// SERVICES / MLOPS

 What AIOps Actually Does

 The primary domain of AIOps is infrastructure: servers, networks, cloud environments, and application performance.
-The core problem AIOps solves is alert fatigue — modern IT environments generate thousands of events per minute, and without automated correlation, operations teams spend more time triaging noise than resolving incidents.
+The core problem AIOps solves is alert fatigue.

 What AIOps Actually Does